MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ### Turn off sending telemetry data to Microsoft from Skype for Business client
 To prevent Skype for Business client from sending telemetry data to Microsoft, edit the registry and add the TelemetryTier value to the HKEY_CURRENT_USER\Software\Policies\Microsoft\Office\16.0\Lync key.
 The type for TelemetryTier is REG_DWORD, and the value should be set to 0.

+For more information, see [Skype for Business and Microsoft Teams data collection practices](https://docs.microsoft.com/skypeforbusiness/accessibility-and-regulatory/data-collection-practices).

 ### Turn off sending telemetry data to Microsoft from Office 2016 for Mac
+Office 2016 for Mac sends telemetry information back to Microsoft at regular intervals.
+Data is uploaded to the ‘Nexus’ endpoint.
+The telemetry data helps the engineering team assess the health and any unexpected behaviors of each Office app.
+There are two categories of telemetry:
+- **Heartbeat** contains version and license information.
+This data is sent immediately upon app launch.
+- **Usage** contains information about how apps are being used and non-fatal errors.
+This data is sent every 60 minutes.

-To prevent Office 2016 for Mac from sending telemetry data to Microsoft, set the SendAllTelemetryEnabled and SendCriticalTelemetryEnabled preferences to "FALSE."
+To prevent Office 2016 for Mac from sending telemetry data to Microsoft, you can set the SendAllTelemetryEnabled and SendCriticalTelemetryEnabled preferences to "FALSE."

 > [!IMPORTANT]
 > You must be using at least Version 16.11 of Office 2016 for Mac.

-The preferences are per-application and can be set via macOS Configuration Profiles, or manually from Terminal.
-For example:
+The preferences are per-application and can be set via macOS Configuration Profiles, or manually from Terminal, as shown in the following example.

     defaults write com.microsoft.Word SendAllTelemetryEnabled -bool FALSE
     defaults write com.microsoft.Word SendAllTelemetryEnabled -bool FALSE